dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 t:encodeBase64( {{true OR false}} )
 ```

-So to disable it (and send the data URI-encoded instead):
+So to disable it and send the data URI-encoded instead:

 ```lua
 t:encodeBase64( false )